hweidner/check-mk-goodies/README.md

 might have to be adapted to the own installation; in the current version, they refer to a MicroK8s installation from the snap repository of an Ubuntu system.

+The k8s Check was developed and tested using Kubernetes (and kubectl) version 1.19.0 and 1.18.8.
+Details might differ with other versions, thus some adaptions might be needed.